luispark6/DoppleDanger/webrtc/instructions.md

 * Go back to the terminal on **Machine B** where `sender.py` is running
 * Press **Enter** to complete the WebRTC handshake and begin streaming

+## 6. Limitations
+* `sender_vc.py` and `receiver_vc.py` have hard-coded sample rates, frame sizes, etc..
+Not dynamic to any audio input and ouput device
+* Voice conversion delay is quite high due to large audio chunk size requirements